You never forget how to ride a bike.

 - Lifting the pedal ready to move off,

 - Select a lower gear with both dérailleurs, The rear dérailleur has a smaller gearing change per speed change,

 - Push off with one foot and start pedalling with the other.

-- I wobbled but if I managed to stay on the bike I could go down more gears and get going.
+- I wobbled but if I managed to stay on the bike I could then go down more speeds and get going.